openwisp/openwisp-radius/docs/source/user/settings.rst

-If you have a seperate instance of openwisp-radius API on a different domain, you can use this option to change the base of the image download url, this will enable you to point to your API server's domain, example value: ``https://myradius.myapp.com``.
+If you have a seperate instance of openwisp-radius API on a different domain, you can use this option to change the base of the image download URL, this will enable you to point to your API server's domain, example value: ``https://myradius.myapp.com``.

 .. _openwisp_radius_api: